National Cadet Corps (India): Organisation

 In all there are 96 Group Headquarters in the country who exercise control over a network of 700 Army wing units (including technical and girls unit), 73 Naval wing units and 64 Air Squadrons.
 There are two training establishments namely Officers Training School, Kamptee (Nagpur, Maharashtra) and Women Officers Training School, Gwalior.
 Besides this Vice Chancellor's of various universities across India are conferred with honorary rank of commandant in NCC, to promote and support NCC in their respective University.

 Units

-These 17 directorates are divided in total of 837 units divided in three service groups Army, Naval and Air.
-Out of those 700 are Army, 73 Naval and 64 Air units.
+These 17 directorates are divided into 837 units.
+These units divided into three service groups Army, Naval and Air.
+Out of those are 700 Army units, 73 Naval and 64 Air units.

 Types of Army NCC units and their numbers are given below :